devMyeong/devMyeong.github.io/_posts/graphics/unreal/2022-12-13-unreal-usc-udemy.md

 ![conclude](https://user-images.githubusercontent.com/80055816/211038604-e5f76322-31fd-4f79-92c6-79068b107666.PNG){: width="100%" height="100%"}{: .align-center}

-- So this is how we use our route, your offset to rotate the bone back once we've rotated our camera for each frame
+- So this is how we use our route, yaw offset to rotate the bone back once we've rotated our camera for each frame

 ### 08-113 Turn In Place Animations